CodeIntelligenceTesting/embedded-example/README.md

 ## How to Onboard

 #### Initialize the repo
-The very first step you need to do is run the following command to initialize cifuzz:
+The very first step you need to do is run the following command in the project root directory to initialize cifuzz:
 ```
 cifuzz init
 ```

-This command sets up the necessary directory for cifuzz and creates a `cifuzz.yaml` file, which contains the configuration for cifuzz.
+This command sets up the necessary directory for cifuzz and creates a `cifuzz.yaml` file, which contains the project wide configuration for cifuzz.

-Next, you need to enable fuzz testing by adding the following lines to your CMake configuration:
+Next, you need to enable fuzz testing by adding the following lines to your top level CMake configuration:
 ```
 find_package(cifuzz NO_SYSTEM_ENVIRONMENT_PATH)
 enable_fuzz_testing()